-The Board of Directors does not believe that average tenure is too lengthy or excessive.
-The Board and the NGC have taken note of the voting results for the election of directors held at last year's annual meeting and noted that despite some of the Corporation's longer-tenured directors receiving relatively lower support compared to shorter-tenured directors, Messrs.
-Bekenstein, David and Nomicos received higher overall support compared to the previous year.
-The Board has taken note of the decrease in support for Mr. Gunn.
-While the Corporation cannot determine with certainty the reasons for each shareholder vote, discussions with shareholders have indicated that the voting results with respect to the re-election of Messrs.
+The Board of Directors does not believe that average tenure is too lengthy or excessive and believes that a director's tenure must be considered in the context of the tenure of other directors and the Board of Directors as a whole.
+The Board of Directors and the NGC have taken note of the voting results for the election of directors held at last year's annual meeting and noted that despite some of the Corporation's longer-tenured directors receiving relatively lower support compared to shorter-tenured directors.
+Messrs.
+Bekenstein,

+David and Nomicos received higher overall support compared to the previous year.
+The Board of Directors has also taken note of the decrease in support for Mr. Gunn.

-Bekenstein, David, Gunn and Nomicos may have reflected the voting policies and guidelines of a limited number of institutional shareholders, most importantly with respect to director tenure.
-In addition, the voting results for Mr. Gunn, who is Chairman of the Board and Chair of the NGC, may have also reflected that the voting policies and guidelines of certain institutional shareholders trigger an automatic vote against board and/or committee chairs under certain circumstances.
+While the Corporation cannot determine with certainty the reasons for each shareholder vote, discussions with shareholders have indicated that the voting results with respect to the re-election of Mr. Gunn may have reflected the voting policies and guidelines of a limited number of institutional shareholders, most importantly with respect to director tenure and the impact on perceived independence.
+In addition, the voting results for Mr. Gunn, who is Chairman of the Board of Directors and Chair of the NGC, may have also reflected that the voting policies and guidelines of certain institutional shareholders trigger an automatic vote against board and/or committee chairs under certain circumstances.